Nodal-VPN/nodal-vpn-client/README.md

 on mobile platforms, while the latter more fully feature arrangement is intended for use on the desktop.

- * Optional `lbvpn-dbus-daemon`, that provides a communication hubs for the other components
- * `lbvpn-desktop-service`, that runs as a privileged server and manages VPN configurations for all of the computers users.
+ * `nodal-vpn-client-desktop-service`, that runs as a privileged server and manages VPN configurations for all of the computers users.
- * `lbvpn-cli`, a command line application for creating and managing connections to VPN servers
+ * `nodal-vpn-client-cli`, a command line application for creating and managing connections to VPN servers
- * `lbvpn-gui`, a desktop application with similar functionality to the CLI.
+ * `nodal-vpn-client-gui`, a desktop application with similar functionality to the CLI.
 This is required if the web server uses web based authentication.
- * `lbvpn-tray`, a simple system tray application that provides quick access to VPN features.
+ * `nodal-vpn-client-tray`, a simple system tray application that provides quick access to VPN features.

 In both cases, `logonbox-vpn-drivers` will be used for low level VPN functionality.

-### The DBus Daemon

-The `dbus-daemon` module provides a DBus broker for platforms that do not have one (i.e. Windows and Mac OS).

 ### The VPN Manager Desktop Service